 - H&W’s business is organised into two principal business units: Pubs and Drinks.

 - DUE DILIGENCE PROCESSES FOR SLAVERY AND HUMAN TRAFFICKING

-- As part of our initiative to identify and mitigate risk: -
+- As part of H&W’s initiative to identify and mitigate risk -

-- the geographical scope of H&W’s licensed premises are limited to ensure optimum supervision of the use of its properties;
+- (a) the geographical scope of H&W’s licenced premises are limited to ensure optimum supervision of the use of its properties;

 - H&W has in place systems to encourage the reporting of concerns and the protection of whistle blowers.